Reconnecting with Yourself After Motherhood in 5 Steps

 Step 4: Set Goals Beyond Motherhood

+Motherhood is fulfilling, but you are also allowed to dream and grow beyond it.
+Whether it’s learning a new skill, launching a business, or revisiting an old passion, permit yourself to set personal goals.
 I have seen this in my own life.
 Motherhood was so fulfilling, but it became all that I was.
 I didn’t know who I was outside of motherhood anymore.
 I didn’t like that, and I didn’t want to be that example to my daughter.
 I wanted to be the example of an independent, strong, God-fearing woman who loves others.
 So, I set aside my fears, my doubts, and others' opinions.
 I jumped feet first and slowly started building my personal goals, which have now grown into the business you see today.

-Action Step: Write down one personal goal—big or small—that excites you.
+Action Step: Write down one personal goal—big or small- that excites you.
 Take the first step toward making it happen today.

 Step 5: Find a Support System

 Reconnecting with yourself doesn’t mean doing it alone.
-Surround yourself with uplifting people who inspire you, whether it is supportive friends, fellow moms, or an online community.
+Surround yourself with uplifting people who inspire you, whether they are supportive friends, fellow moms, or members of an online community.
 Find your people, Mama!
 It will make the journey of motherhood so much more fulfilling than walking alone.
+Initially, I spent 2 hours alone or with friends to initiate the support process.
+It was either going to coffee, making goals, reading, or meeting people at coffee shops.
+That helped my motherhood journey—and continues to do so.
+I am rediscovering who I am through the friendships I cultivate.

 Previous